 Where to Stay

-Okaloosa Island has an abundance of hotels, resorts, and condominiums to choose from.
+Okaloosa Island has many hotels, resorts, and condominiums to choose from.
 They are usually located along the beaches on either side of the island.

 Some belong to major chains like Marriott, Whydahm, and Hyatt – and others belong to independent owners offering their homes on Airbnb.